jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 ### How Data Is Stored

-Object access does not have any extra indirections due to the the multiple layers.
+Object access might not have any extra indirections due to the the multiple layers.
 Data is mostly just stored as Encircle objects, that can have an arbitrary set of attributes, related items and related lists.

 It’s not the data that is redescribed six times.
 It is class descriptions, that is redescribed six times.
 Data are just Items, that can configure themselves using a Class or Generic Class.